-Gunnedah Community Transport receives funds from the Department of Transport and the Department of Ageing Disability and Home Care.
+Gunnedah Community Transport receives funds from the Transport for NSW and the Department of Ageing Disability and Home Care.

-14. TAMBAR SPRINGS NEIGHBOURAID PROJECT
+10. TAMBAR SPRINGS NEIGHBOURAID PROJECT

 The Tambar Springs Neighbour Aid has operated in the villages of Tambar Springs, Premer and Mullaley and surrounding rural areas since 1988.